Westfield Hurstville

 Westfield Hurstville is a shopping centre in the suburb of Hurstville in the St George area of Sydney, Australia.

 Transport

-The Eastern Suburbs and Illawara Line offer frequent train services to Hurstville station located opposite the centre.
+The Eastern Suburbs & Illawarra Line offer frequent train services to Hurstville station located opposite the centre.

 Westfield Hurstville has bus connections to the Greater Western Sydney, Inner West, South Western Sydney, St George, Sutherland Shire, as well as local surrounding suburbs.
-It is served by Punchbowl Bus Company, Transit Systems Sydney and Transdev NSW services.
+It is served by Transit Systems and U-Go Mobility services.
 Majority of its bus services located on Cross Street and Forest Road in front of the centre.

 Westfield Hurstville also has multi level car parks with 2,745 spaces.